web-token/jwt-doc/component/jws/algorithms.md

 # Available Algorithms

 This framework comes with several signature algorithms.
-These algorithms are in the following namespace: `Jose\Component\Signature\Allgorithm`.
+These algorithms are in the following namespace: `Jose\Component\Signature\Algorithm`.

 * HMAC with SHA-2 Functions
     * `HS256`